craigmccart/Threat-Modelling-Workshop/README.md

-# AI Threat Modelling Workshop Summary
+# AI Threat Modelling Project & Workshop Simulation

 ## Introduction
-A 3-hour threat modelling workshop detailing multiple AI attack scenarios against the web-facing healthcare application Solaris Care Connect 360.
+This repository documents a comprehensive threat modelling project, developed as a capstone for the CyberAloge DevSecOps bootcamp.
+The project simulates a 3-hour workshop, detailing multiple AI attack scenarios against a hypothetical web-facing healthcare application, "Solaris Care Connect 360."

+The goal of this project is to demonstrate a practical, hands-on approach to identifying and mitigating security risks in modern, AI-powered systems.
+This is a portfolio project and not a record of a live client engagement or real-time workshop event.

-## Attendees
+## Stakeholder Personas
+This threat model was developed with the following key stakeholder personas in mind, representing a typical cross-functional team:
 - Care Connect Engineering Team
 - Product Management
 - Developer Experience Engineers